Mexico Field Trips, February and March 1980

 At

-Andy & Sally.
+Andy and Sally.
 J.J. and I were in the back seat (Paco’s advice)

 in order to sleep.
 We were up as usual till all hours the night